 The approach to use in analyzing a queuing problem depends on whether the potential number of customers is limited.
 There are two possibilities: infinite-source and finite-source populations.
 In an infinite-source situation, the potential number of customers greatly exceeds system capacity.
 Infinite-source situations exist whenever service is unrestricted.
 Examples are supermarkets, drugstores, banks, restaurants, theaters, amusement centers, and toll bridges.
-Theoretically, large numbers of customers from the "calling population" can request service at any time.
-When the potential number of customers is limited, a finite-source situation exists.
+Theoretically, large numbers of customers is limited, a finite-source situation exists.
 An example is the repairman responsible for a certain number of machines in a company.
 The potential number of machines that time cannot exceed the number of machines assigned to be repairer.
-Similarly, an operator may be responsible for loading and unloading a bank of four machines, a nurse may be responsible for answering patient calls for a 10-bed ward, a secretary may be responsible for taking dictation from three executives, and a company shop may perform repairs as needed on the firm's 20 trucks.
+Similarly, an operator may be responsible for a lo-bed ward, a secretary may be responsible for taking dictation from three executives, and a company shop may perform repairs as needed on the firm's 20 trucks.